mokny/pytainer/README.md

 Non-Standalone apps will be launched as module of pyTainer.
 This has the advantage of quicker communication with other apps, receiving events etc.

-Non-Standalone apps should implement the following functions:
+Non-Standalone apps should implement the following global functions in the main file:
 ```
 def pytainer_init(pyTainerThread):
     # This gets called when your app was started